UnivTexasArlington-Library/Borderland/sites/all/modules/leaflet_mapbox/README.txt

 * Copy and paste your access token from mapbox.com
 * Add a zoom level and description and save.
 * You should now be able to use your new mapbox style when creating leaflet views.

+-- Customized --
+This module was customized for the UTA Libraries Borderland project.
+11/22/2016 KES